dylan-j-young/nyc-community-clustering/docs/index.md

 - The "path" silhouette score<sup><a href="#ref-pathsilhouette">2</a></sup> (combination of both).
     - I actually modified the metric to fix some perceived issues (documented in the project notebooks for anyone who's curious).

+## Results

-Check out the results in the map below!
+Check out the results of my clustering algorithm in this map!

 <!-- Ooh interactive folium map, fancy -->
 <figure class="responsive-figure map-figure">